earthly/website/blog/_posts/2024-02-01-showboaters.md

 ## Compounding Complexity

 I can show you each language feature of a language in isolation and how it makes things better.
 But real world code will likely be more complex.
-In practice, experts use many the language features together all at once.
+In practice, experts use many of the language features together all at once.
 And to an outsider, this can be pretty confusing.

 In an expressive enough language and with a group of strong developers, you can end up with something like *The Focused* in [A Deepness In The Sky](https://en.wikipedia.org/wiki/A_Deepness_in_the_Sky):